gokulPG/Techshop/README.md

  Improved performance of the web app upto 80-90% with code splitting (Dynamic Imports), Lazy Loading the images, configuring webpack and by doing code optimizations.

- Web app Has the following features integrated:
+ Web app has the following features integrated:
  1. Top products Carousel
  2. Add Products to the Cart
  3. Checkout process (shipping Address, payment method, etc)